cpjobling/eg-247-textbook/dt_systems/4/worksheet17.md

 An annotatable copy of the notes for this presentation will be distributed before the second class meeting as **Worksheet 17** in the **Week 9: Classroom Activities** section of the Canvas site.
 I will also distribute a copy to your personal **Worksheets** section of the **OneNote Class Notebook** so that you can add your own notes using OneNote.

-You are expected to have at least watched the video presentation of [Chapter 6.4](https://cpjobling.github.io/eg-247-textbook/dt_systems/4/dt_models) of the [notes](https://cpjobling.github.io/eg-247-textbook) before coming to class.
+You are expected to have at least watched the video presentation of [Models of Discrete-Time Systems](https://cpjobling.github.io/eg-247-textbook/dt_systems/4/dt_models) of the [notes](https://cpjobling.github.io/eg-247-textbook) before coming to class.
 If you haven't watch it afterwards!

 After class, the lecture recording and the annotated version of the worksheets will be made available through Canvas.